Generic Name: bendamustine (BEN da MUS teen)

 How is bendamustine given?

-Bendamustine is injected into a vein through an IV.
+Bendamustine is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Bendamustine is usually given for 2 days in a row every 21 to 28 days.
-You may receive up to 8 treatments total, depending on the condition being treated.
-Follow your doctor's instructions.
+Your doctor will determine how long to treat you with this medicine.

 You may be given other medications to help prevent certain side effects of bendamustine.